 Almost all of the towers in Corsica are round.
-They were built by the Genoese people to create a defence system.
+The Genoese people built them to create a defence system.

-This is another kind of tour.
+This is another kind of tower.
 Torre di Nonza was built by Pascal Paoli (the historical Corsican leader) in 1760.
 This is while it is called a Paoline tower.

 It has a green Grey color and has 3 stories

 At the level of the tower the cliffs are is 167m high.

 It offers views all around.

 Towards the North you can see the black sand beach and mountains (more on why it is black a little bit further in the article).